seeseemelk/fuse-d/README.md

 ```

 ### Dub
-dfuse comes with experimental support for [dub](http://code.dlang.org/), a package manager for D. See the dub documentation how to build and use dub.
+fuse.d comes with experimental support for [dub](http://code.dlang.org/), a package manager for D. See the dub documentation how to build and use dub.

-## Installing dfuse
+## Installing fuse.d
-At the moment the dfuse makefile doesn't support an install target.
+At the moment the fuse.d makefile doesn't support an install target.
 It is
 recommended to just include the library in a project at this point.

-## How dfuse works
+## How fuse.d works
-dfuse is a simple D wrapper.
+fuse.d is a simple D wrapper.
 It exposes a lowelevel interface to the libfuse C
 functions in c/fuse/fuse.d.
 The lowlevel interface preserves C types.

 A highlevel interface is provided by fs/fuse.d.
 The D interface initializes fuse filsystems operations structure and installs it's own handlers.
-Every dfuse handler converts C
+Every fuse.d handler converts C
 types to D types and is trapping FuseExceptions used for error handling.
 The
 handlers keep track of the initialized Operations object and call the
 appropriate method once types are converted and pass the result into the D